oomph-lib/oomph-lib/README.md

 If you are comfortable with CMake, you may wish to control the target properties of executables in a `CMakeLists.txt` file using native CMake commands.
 When doing this it is important to realise that the `NAME` specified in the call to `oomph_add_executable(...)` is not the name used by CMake itself.
 (The reason is technical: we create a modified, hashed version of the name which includes the path relative to the `demo_drivers` directory to avoid clashes between demo driver codes).

-To use native CMake commands to customise the properties of an executable, you first have to obtain the hashed name that is used by CMake.
+To use native CMake commands when customising the properties of an executable, you first have to obtain the hashed name that is used by CMake.
 For this purpose we provide the `oomph_get_target_name(...)` function provided by `oomph-lib`:

 ```cmake